 Well im a curent junior in austin.
 I do adm8t it might be rough around the exterior.
 But what caunts is the extraordinary teacher that co excist with the student that put all their efforts in to givong us studebts the best educatiin they can give us .
 There teachers in the sc h ools that care for us to help us out through very sad moments in awere dramatic life .
 In conclusion austin high is one of the best schools that u can send ur child.
 Plus we got the criminal justice program

 Austin High School is a public high school in El Paso.
-The principal of Austin High School is ROBERT MARSH, whose e-mail is firstname.lastname@example.org.
-1,514 students go to Austin High School and are mostly Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-18% of the Austin High School students have "limited English proficiency."
+The principal of Austin High School is ROBERT MARSH and can be contacted at email@example.com.
+1,514 students go to Austin High School and identify mostly as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+18% of the Austin High School students are "limited in English proficiency."
 75% of the 1,514 students here are classified as "economically disadvantaged", and 79% get reduced lunch prices.
 The student to teacher ratio at Austin High School is 14:1.
 Loretto Academy is one of the nearest high schools.

 - Computer arts

 - Drawing painting